 By Hannah Truby

 “I'm a very goal oriented person,” Elyse Saugstad tells me over the phone.
-“And I didn’t think that would translate necessarily to this but, funny enough, becoming a mom gave me a new goal: ‘Watch out, ski industry; I can keep this rolling – regardless of being a mom!”
+“And I didn’t think that would translate necessarily to this but, funny enough, becoming a mom gave me a new goal: ‘Watch out, ski industry; I can keep this rolling – regardless of being a mom."

-Served with spoofs and hilarities, if HERE, HOLD MY KID had a thesis statement, this might be it.
+If 'HERE, HOLD MY KID' had a thesis statement, this might be it.

-As professional free skiers, former Freeride World Tour competitors, and long-time friends, Elyse and Jackie have spent a lot of time together over the years, the majority of which had been spent working and skiing – for work, not play.
-And as the two became first-time moms, time for play became scarcer still.Recounting the film’s conception, Saugstad said, “[My kid] was probably about three months old at this point.
+Recounting the film’s conception, Saugstad says, “[My kid] was probably about three months old at this point.
 Jackie was still pregnant.
 And I was talking to a sponsor that she and I shared.
 Then this idea just dawned on me: Oh, my gosh.
 Jackie, and I have to do something about being new moms, and how fun would it be to be competitive moms taking the piss out of each other, you know?
-Moms that are just constantly trying to one up each other.”
+Moms that are just constantly trying to one up each other!"

-To help bring their vision to life, Paaso and Saugstad chose writer/director duo Adam Gendle and John Verity, in part due to their distinctly-British humor (think The Office), as seen in their 2014 mockumentary, Ski Good, Money Will Come, that they knew would help bring their vision to life.
+To help bring their vision to life, Paaso and Saugstad chose writer/director duo Adam Gendle and John Verity of "Ski Good, Money Will Come".
+In part due to their distinctly-British humor (think of the British version of The Office), the skiers knew the pair would help bring their vision to life.

 Between the four, coming up with various antics and escapades (sabotage, baby boop, awkward husband small talk) was easy money.